How to Help Someone Struggling with Mental Health Issues

 Inform That Person That Help Is Always Available.

 Don’t assume that your suggestion will be met with acceptance, especially if that person isn’t in a good place to accept help.
 However, it is also important to make them aware of the help available.
+Let them know that you are always there for them if they feel like they need a support.
+Additionally, also make them familiar with reputed mental health sites like https://serenitymentalhealthcenters.com where there are experienced professionals to provide them with the needed support.

 Talk to Them If They Would Like to Talk to Someone.